RubyQianru/Dynamic-Web/Week3/README.md

 ### Deployment

 This project is hosted on Glitch.
-Link - [https://week2-dynamic-web.glitch.me]
+Go to /Week3 folder after clicking the link.
+(Link)[https://dynamic-web-ruby-zhang.glitch.me/Week3]

 ## Built with